 The track starts on a logging road and a path to the left (over the fence) which becomes visible not long after starting.
 Follow that path as the loggers may tell you to turn back and don’t want people walking on the road.

 Once you come out of that path look for orange arrows to direct you where to go next.
-The track is undulating taking trampers through the first bit of forest.
-Then up the hillside following the fenceline, into an area that has been logged, back into the forest and out into the open where the hut is.
+The track is undulating as it goes through the first bit of forest.
+It continues up the hillside hillside following the fenceline, into an area that has been logged, back into the forest and out into the open where the hut is.

-The track can get quite slippery in places especially where it has been logged.
-I can’t say it’s the prettiest part of the track but before you know it you’ll be past it.
-There aren’t any particularly long hard steep parts on this track more just a lot of up and down.
-The track is also very exposed in areas and at the hut so be sure to take the appropriate gear with you.
+The track can get quite slippery in places especially where it has been logged but there aren’t any particuluary long hard steep areas.
+The track is very exposed in areas and at the hut so be sure to take the appropriate gear with you.

 How to get there